In Australia, booster seats and forward-facin car seats are suitable for children from 4-7 years of age.

 Booster seats are held in place by the child’s own body and the vehicle's lap-sash seat belt.
 A child can be injured in a crash if the seat belt is not properly adjusted.

-Tips when choosing and using a booster seat
+Tips when choosing and using a child booster seat

 - It's important to remember that you must use the top tether strap when you use a booster seat.